umerarif01/tup-nft-marketplace/README.md

 # TUP NFT MarketPlace

-This project demonstrates
+This project demonstrates a prototype of a NFT marketplace for content creators.

 ### Running this project

 #### Gitpod

-To deploy this project to Gitpod, follow these steps:
+To view this project,deploy this project to Gitpod and follow these steps:

 1. Click this link to deploy